DanStough/epok/README.md

 # epok
 A CLI for working with Unix Timestamps inspired by [epochconverter.com](https://www.epochconverter.com).
+Also kind of like Unix `date`, but for slightly smoother brains.

 Built with great open source libraries:
 * [spf13/cobra](https://github.com/spf13/cobra)